The Golden Thread of Soul

 Soul as Mystery

-May we step through the portal of mystery, shedding the outer garments of the known small-self, allow the membrane of our naked Self to be permeable to wonder and curiosity, so that we can become ensouled.
-In this excerpt of her poem Bone, Mary Oliver describes her experience of not-knowing and of being guided by the felt beauty and grace of soul:
+May we step through the portal of mystery, shed the outer garments of the known or habituated small-self, to experience how the membrane of our naked soul-self is permeable to wonder and curiosity, to revelation, to being ensouled.
+In this excerpt of her poem Bone, Mary Oliver describes her experience of both not-knowing and of being guided by the felt beauty and grace of soul:

 1.